 The first and the obvious step is to do your research and search for franchise opportunities that look interesting to you.
 Find a niche that directly pertains to you – for example, if you are a tax expert, look for a tax franchise.
 If you love fashion, retail franchise opportunities are the way to go.
 Foodies are encouraged to open a franchise restaurant.

-You’ll find that there are many websites and directories that list such opportunities.
-Browse through them and search for franchises that can started and run from home for cheap.
+You’ll find that there are many websites and directories that list such opportunities, for instance, you can see further information on the best in home healthcare franchise opportunities here.
+Browse through them and search for franchises that can be started and run from home for cheap.

 You can also choose to work with a franchise broker or consultant to find opportunities that are right for you.
 These are professionals who help you match with the most suitable home-based franchise business, which obviously helps you save a ton of time.
 In addition to actively searching for opportunities, you can also attend franchise trade shows to see if you come across something good.